-(Note: My website is presently only viewable from a flash enabled desktop or laptop computer.
-If you click any links to my website from a mobile device – phone or tablet, you will be sent to a default mobile site, which does not currently feature my full portfolio)
+(Note: my website can only be viewed from a laptop or desktop computer at this time.
+If you try to access it from a mobile device or tablet, it will take you to a default mobile site, which does not have my complete portfolio of work)